charleso/blog/_posts/2011-06-22-not-so-intellij.rst

 ---

-Trying new things is an essential part of any software developers day.
+Trying new things is an essential part of any software developer's day.
-However, will the day come in every developers life that the cost of changing the habits of a lifetime, or at least part of one, is greater than the cost of sticking with the devil you know?
+However, will the day come in every developer's life that the cost of changing the habits of a lifetime, or at least part of one, is greater than the cost of sticking with the devil you know?